Full 2013 Ram 3500 Review

 Even though the 2013 Ram 3500 is built to tackle the most demanding of pickup duties, it remains comfortably composed in most situations.
 The steering is responsive and the truck tracks through turns in a confident manner.
 The ride is firm but not harsh, and well controlled over broken pavement.

 On the highway, road and wind noise are nicely quelled, with only a muted diesel clatter at full throttle.
 The diesel engine is strong and provides plenty of power for towing and hauling heavy loads.
-We recommend picking the six-speed automatic transmission, as its 150 extra lb-ft of torque over the diesel with the manual gearbox makes a noticeable difference in towing ability.
+We recommend picking either of the six-speed automatic transmissions, as the extra torque over the diesel with the manual gearbox makes a noticeable difference in towing ability.